EvanZhouDev/twilight/README.md

 # Twiλight

-A Lambda Calculus interpreter for the 21st century.
+Lambda calculus for the 21st century.